C. Whitaker shares his disinterested advice with other new investors.

-Quick Checklist for Selecting a Stock
+Quick Checklist: 10 Rules of Thumb for Selecting a Stock

 - The 52 Week Range: Make sure the stock is trading closer to the 52 week low than the high and also has upward momentum.